 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Updated on Sunday, January 27, 2019
+Updated on Monday, January 11, 2021

-In some cases, the scam is performed by an individual who is aware that the funds won’t cover the check, but hopes to gain a personal profit by deceiving the financial institution.
+In some cases, the scam is performed by an individual who is aware that the funds won’t cover the check but hopes to gain a personal profit by deceiving the financial institution.
 Other times, check-kiting can occur in the form of a scam where counterfeit checks are used to deceive others.

-How it works
+How check-kiting works

-Say, for example, that you write yourself a check for $500 from checking account A, and deposit that check into checking account B — but the balance in checking account A is only $75.
+- Simple check-kiting: Say, for example, that you write yourself a check for $500 from checking account A, and deposit that check into checking account B — but the balance in checking account A is only $75.
 Then, you promptly withdraw the $500 from checking account B. This is check-kiting, a form of check fraud that uses non-existent funds in a checking account or other type of bank account.
 Some check-kiting schemes use multiple accounts at a single bank, and more complicated schemes involve multiple financial institutions.

 - Consumer check fraud: Say you’re selling a piano on an online site like Craigslist or in a resale group on Facebook.
 A scammer could write you a check for an amount greater than the price you asked for, and then later “catch” his mistake and ask you to wire back the difference.
 However, the scammer’s check later bounces, and you’re on the hook for the entire amount.
 The scammer and the piano disappear.

-How to avoid check kiting scams
+How to avoid check-kiting scams

 You should also resist any pressure to “act now” — a sense of urgency is a red flag.
 Furthermore, keep in mind that if an offer or deal seems too good to be true, your instincts are probably right.